-- 4.23.
+4.23.
 As its primary purpose, the regulatory body shall carry out oversight of facilities and activities.
 The regulatory body, while maintaining its independence, shall liaise with authorized parties to achieve their common objectives in ensuring safety.
-Meetings shall be held as necessary to fully understand and discuss the arguments of each party on safety related issues. - 4.24.
-The regulatory body shall foster mutual understanding and respect on the part of authorized parties through frank, open and yet formal relationships, providing constructive liaison on safety related issues and indepth technical dialogue between experts. - 4.25.
-The decisions of the regulatory body shall be justified as appropriate, and the basis for the decisions shall be explained.
+Meetings shall be held as necessary to fully understand and discuss the arguments of each party on safety related issues.

+4.24.
+The regulatory body shall foster mutual understanding and respect on the part of authorized parties through frank, open and yet formal relationships, providing constructive liaison on safety related issues and in-depth technical dialogue between experts.